Rhodes Scholarship ..........................................................deadlines vary by country, check with URAF

 Mr. Rhodes wished his Scholars to benefit from education at Oxford and to return, enriched by their experience, to contributive careers in their home countries, without losing the affection for the University of Oxford and for the United Kingdom, which he believed that experience would nurture.
 The Scholarships are for this reason best seen as long-term investments in the growth of promising young persons and in the encouragement of ever-closer international relations.

 Applicants must be graduating Harvard College seniors or alumni under the age of 24 as of October 1 of the year of application.
-Applicants for the U.S. Rhodes competition must be U.S. citizens or Permanent Residents.
+Applicants must hold a cumulative GPA of no less than 3.7.
+Applicants for the U.S. Rhodes competition must be U.S. citizens, Permanent Residents, or DACA Recipients.
 Citizenship requirements for other Rhodes constituent counties vary, check with URAF for more information.

 Thirty-two Scholarships are assigned annually to U.S. candidates grouped into 16 districts, with two winners per district.
 Successful candidates will be placed in departments at Oxford University, according to the candidates’ preference insofar as possible.
 Scholarships cover all tuition fees plus a maintenance stipend of not less than £14,276 per year for two or three years. *In some cases a fourth year may be undertaken, but the scholarship will be reduced for that time.
 The Rhodes Trust will assist successful candidates with their traveling expenses to and from Oxford.